-On Monday, January 16, 2017, the Empire State Building will be lit Red, black and green in honor of Dr. Martin Luther King Jr. Day.
+On Monday, October 14, 2019, the Empire State Building will be lit Red, White and Green In honor of Columbus Day

 The international icon of the New York skyline, since 1976 the Empire State Building’s tower lights have maintained a tradition of changing color to recognize various occasions and organizations throughout the year.

 Everything changed in 2012, when ownership installed a new computer driven LED light system.
 The system is capable of displaying 16 million colors, which can change instantaneously.